 Dangerous Liaison and Alone at last (composed by Bert Joris), Bluesette (composed by Toots Thielemans).
 Frank Vaganée will perform a saxophone solo in Taxi Driver (composed by Bernard Herrmann).

 Our full website will not be available for a while.
-We’re constructing a new one that will be ready for you in September.
+We’re constructing a new one that will be ready for you shortly.
 In the meantiume there will be a light version of our website online.
 If you are looking for some BJO info that you can’t find here, please contact us by e-mail and we will send you the information asap.